Emmanuel Hackman

-Emmanuel Hackman (born 14 May 1995) is a professional football player who plays for the Serbian club Mladost GAT.
+Emmanuel Hackman (born 14 May 1995) is a professional footballer who plays for Azerbaijan Premier League club Turan Tovuz.
 Born in Ghana, he plays for the Togo national team.

 Club career

 Hackman made his professional debut in the Primeira Liga for Boavista on 6 December 2015, coming on as a second-half substitute for Anderson Correia in a 2–3 loss to Arouca.

 On 1 July 2021, Hackman signed a three-year contract with Gil Vicente.

+On 14 September 2023, Turan Tovuz announced the signing of Hackman.

 International career

 Hackman was born in Ghana to a Ghanaian Ewe father and Togolese mother.
 He was called up to the Togo national team for a set of friendlies in March 2022.
 He debuted for Togo in a 3–0 friendly win over Sierra Leone on 24 March 2022.